Apr 15,2022 PM 17:16

 After the launch of Digital art software like Adobe Illustrator, Photoshop ,GIMP , Krita , Corel Painter , Corel Draw , Inkscape and Autodesk Sketchbook on computers.
 Most of the artists then switched to digital painting as these software were offering tons of useful tools including some advanced features which revolutionized the way of composing an art.

-Digital art has been on the rise and is a leading choice for several thriving artists to create amazing works of art.
+Digital art has been on the rise and is a leading choice for most famous artists to create amazing works of art.

 great tools help tremendously when learning and creating, To maximize your abilities, you'll want to get a drawing tablet for yourself.